vggls/Time_Series_Prediction/README.md

 ## Intro

-This repo aims to present 3 different techniques for making time series prediction.
+This repo aims at presenting different techniques for making time series prediction.

-## Approach 1: LSTM neural networks
+## Approach 1: ARIMA models & LSTM neural networks

 (to do)